jasonsikes/QLogo/README.md

 `STANDOUT`:

-This works in QLogo by switching the font's foreground and background colors.
+This works in the QLogo GUI by switching the font's foreground and background colors.
 It isn't implemented for text terminals.

+`SETBOUNDS`:

+The drawing canvas in the QLogo GUI is designed to be device and resolution independent.
+The user can stretch and resize the GUI window and its components without needing interaction or permission from the QLogo program.
+Therefore, the best way for the programmer to have control and the GUI to have responsiveness is to set the bounds programatically.
+The GUI then can squeeze or stretch the canvas to fit the window as needed.

+The coordinate system of the drawing canvas is Cartesian: the Origin `[0,0]` is always in the center.
+The range of the X-coordinate is between `-boundX` and `boundX`.
+The range of the Y-coordinate is between `-boundY` and `boundY`.
+For example, a bound set at `[350 150]` means that the turtle is visible if its X-coordinate is between -350 and 350 and its Y-coordinate is between -150 and
+150. See also `BOUNDS`.

 `BOUNDS`:

-Outputs a list of two numbers giving the maximum bounds (x,y) of the canvas.  e.g. bounds of [350 150] means that the turtle is visible if its X-coordinate is between -350 and 350 and its Y-coordinate is between -150 and 150.
-The coordinate [0, 0] is always in the center.
-See `SETBOUNDS`
+Outputs a list of two numbers giving the maximum bounds (x,y) of the canvas.
+See `SETBOUNDS`.

-`SETBOUNDS`:

-Takes two integers and sets outer bounds of the canvas.
-See `BOUNDS`.

-`MATRIX`:

-This exists for debugging and may be removed.
-Outputs a list of four lists, each sublist contains four numbers.
-This is the matrix that represents the current turtle state.
-In row-major order.